Provisioning, Signing and Keys¶

 Key Generation

-// Use encrypt_tool to generate your encrypted key from your private key
+// Use encrypt_tool to generate your encrypted provisioning key from your private key

 std::string encrypted_key = "8qWNpMPeO1AbgcoPSsdeUORGmO/hyB70oyrpFyRlYWbaVx4Kuan0CAGaXZWS3JWdgmPL7p9k3UFTwAp5y16L8O1tYaHLGkW4p/yWmA==";